ErrorTzy/writings/papers/WS_Draft.md

 I will later defend sometimes-ism against always-ism, but for now I will put on the hat of neo-Carnapians and explain why the neo-Aristotelians did not give a satisfying answer.

 Let me start with a way to establish the privilege of definition with a familiar concept: naturalness.
 This notion is famously introduced by Lewis (==Citation a new theory of universals==), but it was generally restricted to properties.
 But it was Sider who attempt to use this to establish fundamentality (==Citation writing the book of the world==).
+Basically, Sider contends that the most natural entities and predicates are the most fundamental things, and the more natural is more fundamental than the less fundamental.

 More natural, less natural
 Essence